pooley182/Plex-Meta-Manager-Wiki/IMDb-Builders.md

 ## IMDb List
 Gets every movie/show in an IMDb List or [IMDb Search](https://www.imdb.com/search/title/)

 The expected input is an IMDb List URL or IMDb Search URL.
-Multiple values are supported as either a list or a comma separated string.
+Multiple values are supported as a list only a comma separated string will not work.

 ```yaml
 collections: